cyd0c/DEMO_REST/README.md

 "# DEMO_REST"

-a python flask app to demonstrate functions of  REST API
+a sample flask api with swagger docs